openhealthcare/opal/doc/docs/reference/upgrading.md

 This document provides instructions for specific steps required to upgrading your Opal application to a later version where there are extra steps required.

+### 0.8.2 -> 0.8.3
+No changes.

+### 0.8.1 -> 0.8.2
+The application menu API, previously python dicts stored in attributes on either plugin or application subclasses, now consists of the new `opal.core.menus.MenuItem` class, enabling enhanced customisation and flexibility.

+If you previously were adding Menu Items with the dictionary format.
+These should be coverted to use a `MenuItem` class.

 ### 0.8.0 -> 0.8.1

 #### Upgrading Opal